How to Plant a Tree in Your Yard

 2. Choose the proper placement.

-- Allow room for future growth of the tree above and below ground.
+- Allow room for the tree’s future growth above and below ground.

-- Be sure to factor in structures or other plants in your landscape that it may need to compete with.
+- Be sure to factor in structures or other plants in your landscape that may compete with it.

 - Consider future building, remodeling, or landscaping plans.
-Tree roots are shallow—digging near the root zone, such as to add plantings or a patio, will harm the tree.
+Because tree roots are shallow, any digging or soil disturbance near the root zone, including new plantings or a patio, can harm the tree.

-3. Spring and fall are the best times of year to plant a new tree.
+3. Spring and fall are the best times of the year to plant a new tree.

 - Spring: once the ground has thawed.